Chiral Altermagnetic Magnetoelectrics

-\textit{Chiral altermagnetism---}Chiral altermagnetism is a special subclass of altermagnetism, wherein the alternating spin splitting can be switched by reversing the structural chirality of the lattice~\cite{add13}---analogous to multiferroic altermagnetism, where the spin splitting can be controlled via ferroelectric polarization~\cite{add19,add26,YQ-Zhu2025,MQ-Gu2025,ZY-Zhu2025}.
-Although chiral AMs are of great fundamental importance, their experimental realization has not yet been achieved, primarily due to the scarcity of suitable candidate materials.
+\textit{Emergent chiral altermagnetism in K[Co(HCOO)$_3$]---}Chiral altermagnetism is a special subclass of altermagnetism, wherein the alternating spin splitting can be switched by reversing the structural chirality of the lattice~\cite{add13}---analogous to multiferroic altermagnetism, where the spin splitting can be controlled via ferroelectric polarization~\cite{add19,add26,YQ-Zhu2025,MQ-Gu2025,ZY-Zhu2025}.
+Although chiral AMs are of considerable fundamental interest, their experimental realization remains elusive, mainly because suitable candidate materials are extremely scarce.
 The quasi-2D chiral compounds $X$Nb(Ta)$_3$S$_6$ ($X$ = V, Cr, Mn, Fe, Co, Ni)~\cite{Anzenhofer1970,Parkin1980} have emerged as promising chiral candidates; however, they are typically either conventional collinear AFMs~\cite{Parkin1983}, noncoplanar AFMs~\cite{Takagi2023}, or FMs~\cite{Parkin1980}, leaving only a handful of plausible cases (such as the V-based member)~\cite{add1,HY-Zhu2025}.
-Alternatively, we show that the MOF K[Co(HCOO)$_3$] provides a rare and experimentally confirmed platform for 3D chiral altermagnetism.
-This compound has been demonstrated to exhibit antiferromagnetic order below a N{\'e}el temperature $T_N = 8.3$ K, with a tiny spin canting of $\sim$0.42$^\circ$ arising from Dzyaloshinskii-Moriya interactions~\cite{add50}.
+Alternatively, we show that the MOF K[Co(HCOO)$_3$] provides a rare platform for 3D chiral altermagnetism.
+This compound has been demonstrated to exhibit antiferromagnetic order below a N{\'e}el temperature $T_N = 8.3$ K~\cite{add50}.
 Remarkably, single crystals of both C$_L$ and C$_R$ enantiomers can be grown separately, with the corresponding crystal structure data deposited under Cambridge Crystallographic Data Centre (CCDC) numbers 784051 and 784052~\cite{addCCDC}.
-These properties make the 3D MOF K[Co(HCOO)$_3$] an ideal experimental realization of chiral altermagnetism, further enriched here by the emergence of a nontrivial second-order topological insulating phase.
+These properties make the 3D MOF K[Co(HCOO)$_3$] a promising platform for the experimental realization of chiral altermagnetism.